 Ms. Burton joined the firm in September 2018 from another U.S. law firm in London, having trained and practised at a magic circle law firm prior to that.
 She graduated from Magdalene College, University of Cambridge in 2008 with a B.A.
 (Hons).

-Ms. Burton is named as a Future Leader for Construction by Who’s Who Legal.
+Ms. Burton is named as a Future Leader for Construction by Who’s Who Legal, which has noted her “stellar reputation” and “incisive handling of construction dispute resolution.”
 She is a co-author of the Investment Treaty Arbitration and Mining chapters in The Guide to Construction Arbitration, published by Global Arbitration Review (October, 2021); “Cranes on the horizon: construction arbitration abroad,” Thomson Reuters Construction Blog (August, 2021); “Cranes on the horizon: construction disputes in Russia,” Practical Law Construction Blog (July, 2021); “Disputes across the horizon: arbitration in Qatar,” Practical Law Construction Blog (February, 2021); “Disputes across the horizon: arbitration in the United Arab Emirates,” Practical Law Construction Blog (January, 2021) and “Pricing and Payment,” a chapter in The Guide to Construction Arbitration, published by Global Arbitration Review (October, 2019).

 Ms. Burton was admitted as a solicitor of the Senior Courts of England & Wales in 2011.
 She is also admitted as a solicitor advocate, with rights of audience before the higher courts.